Lab Members

 Annabelle Mournet

-Annabelle is a third-year graduate student in the clinical psychology program.
-Her primary research interests focus on the use of ecological momentary assessment to investigate suicide risk and protective factors among autistic adults.
-Additionally, she has a particular interest in the role of social connection as a protective factor against suicidal thoughts and behaviors.
+Annabelle is a fifth-year graduate student in the clinical psychology program.
+Her primary research interests focus on the use of ecological momentary assessment to investigate suicide risk and protective factors (e.g., social connection, sleep) among autistic adults. | CV

 Ellen Wittler